Waning Crescent on

 Moon after descending node

-3 days after descending node on 10 August 2031 at 14:10 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 25 August 2031 at 01:21 in ♏ Scorpio.
+3 days after descending node on 10 August 2031 at 14:10 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 25 August 2031 at 01:21 in ♏ Scorpio.

 Moon after northern standstill

-1 day since the previous standstill on 12 August 2031 at 15:58 in ♊ Gemini when the Moon has reached North declination of ∠20.868°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-20.731° at the point of next southern standstill on 26 August 2031 at 23:55 in ♐ Sagittarius.
+1 day since the last northern standstill on 12 August 2031 at 15:58 in ♊ Gemini when the Moon has reached North declination of ∠20.868° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-20.731° at the point of next southern standstill on 26 August 2031 at 23:55 in ♐ Sagittarius.

 Syzygy in 3 days